 Keeping a restaurant outing brief helps avoid any issues caused by becoming overtired.

-That might mean skipping the appetizer or taking dessert to go and sticking to entrees that don’t take long for the kitchen to prepare.
+That might mean skipping the appetizer or taking dessert to go and sticking to entrees that take little time for the kitchen to prepare.

-Don’t rush your older adult while they’re eating (that could cause agitation), but be on the lookout for signs that they’re becoming tired and take them home before fatigue makes them anxious, angry, or uncooperative.
+Don’t rush your older adult while eating (that could cause agitation), but look for signs that they’re becoming tired and take them home before fatigue makes them anxious, angry, or uncooperative.

 Recommended for you: